speriyasamy/mit-adsp/Capstone/Readme.md

-This folder contains the artifacts from the Capstone project of the program.
+This folder contains the artifacts from the Capstone project of MIT's Applied Data Science Program.